 This employment ending checklist tells you what the employer will cover when you resign from your job.
 Use the employment resignation checklist to prepare yourself for your last day.
 Plan to turn in any company-owned property such as your laptop, smartphone, keys, door cards, and badges.

 Prepare your exit questions involving benefits, COBRA, final paycheck, and more, in advance so you don't forget anything important.
 Schedule a quick meeting with the HR department to make sure you have answers to all of your end-of-employment questions.

 Be sure to ask your boss for a reference letter a few days before you leave and make sure that you stay connected to colleagues by friending them on Facebook and inviting them into your network on LinkedIn.
 Plan to periodically stay in touch via social media even as you move into the next chapter of your employment.

 It's always beneficial to participate in exit interviews, but you may want to respond to questions cautiously.
 If you have ideas for improvement that might benefit other employees, then, by all means, share your thoughts.
 Just remember that the exit interview is not the place to vent your anger or complain about how you were treated by the company or your superior.
 The time to have shared grievances was when you were employed when something could have been done about it.

 If you have worked out your two week's notice, you will have the opportunity to email a formal note to say goodbye to your colleagues.
 Make sure that you include a brief statement about where you are going to seamlessly close this chapter in your employment history.

-You will also want to include a personal email address and a personal phone number where colleagues can stay connected and reach you if needed.
-Remember that on your last day, your employer will discontinue your access to email and telephone accounts, since you are no longer an employee, unless you and your employer have made a different agreement.
+You will also want to include a personal email address and a personal phone number so that colleagues can reach you to you.
+Remember that on your last day, your employer will discontinue your access to email and telephone lines, unless you and your employer have worked out an arrangement.